Privacy notice for employees

 How we will secure your personal data

-- Establishing a network of individuals across the organisation who are accountable and responsible for information risk management
+- An established network of individuals across the organisation who are accountable and responsible for information risk management

 - Existence of various organisational measures including policies and procedures, providing regular training in handling personal data lawfully and conducting regular compliance checks

-- Technical measures including lockable rooms, cabinets, individual log in credentials, encryption and secure disposal of confidential waste
+- lockable rooms, cabinets, individual log in credentials, encryption and secure disposal of confidential waste

 - Ensuring only appropriate individuals have access to relevant and proportionate information about you